kaiden-ong/kaiden-ong/README.md

 <br>

 Currently I'm:
-  - Interested in anything coding related
-  - Learning about AI, ML, and server-side development
   - Interning at Multicare for Summer 2024 as a full stack engineer
-  - Working on a virtual pantry app utilizing OCR on receipts
+  - Working on a team, developing a virtual pantry app utilizing OCR on receipts
+  - Personally creating a fake news ML model and duplicate photo finder app
 </p>
 <br>